 The next day David received an indignant phone-call from Hedda’s arch-rival: “Louella called me in the morning and said she would not be woken up for false alarms.”

 “In spite of all the talk about this zigzagging, we’re still hanging together,” David announced on Erskine Johnson’s gossip column in October.
 “She has a wonderful influence on me.
 I used to be the king worrier of all time.”

 Two years later, Hjördis confirmed that he was worrying as much as ever: “He worries about everything, big and little.
 I never do.
 I always think that things will work out all right, and they do.”

 “In the family, we try to forget that David is famous.
 When people ask the boys what their father does, he has taught them to answer: ‘He is a very bad actor.’
-David think that, in this way, if they every hear anything unkind said about him they won’t be hurt.
+David thinks that, in this way, if they ever hear anything unkind said about him they won’t be hurt.
 David never sees his own films.
 I have to go alone.”